 The real virtual DIGAREC In-Game Photo Gallery contains more than 20 in-game photographic works by students of European Media Studies (http://emw.eu).
 It was built in Mozilla Hubs (mainly by my colleague Lars Pinkwart with some ideas of yours truly).
-Please follow this link: hubs.mozilla.com/TAMobU7 if you wish to visit the first version of the gallery.
-Follow this link if you wish to visit the second version: http://www.digarecgallery.crd.co/.
-For more info on the gallery see: http://www.digarec.de/2021/06/07/the-real-virtual-digarec-in-game-photo-gallery.
+Please follow this link if you want to know more and if you wish to visit the first, the second, and the third version of the gallery: http://www.digarec.de/2021/06/07/the-real-virtual-digarec-in-game-photo-gallery.

 Basic Readings on In-Game Photography as Practice, Medium, and Art Form

 In case you are interested in reading up on the growing discourse of in-game photography here is a list with basic readings on the topic:

 - Bittanti, Matteo.
 2010.
 “Game Art: Robert Overweg, Streetphotographer in Video Game Worlds.”
 Weblog.
 GAMESCENES.
 ART IN THE AGE OF VIDEOGAMES.
 2010. http://www.gamescenes.org/2010/05/game-art-robert-overweg-streetphotographer-in-a-virtual-world-2010.html.

 - ———.
 2011.
 “The Art of Screenshoot-Ing: Joshua Taylor, Videogame Photographer.”
 Mister Bit – Wired IT (blog).
 December 24, 2011. http://blog.wired.it/misterbit/2011/12/24/the-art-of-screenshoot-ing-joshua-taylor-videogame-photographer.html.